Which Aerial Class is Best for Me?

 General Requirements Per Level

-All Level Aerial Silks - Tying a knot, understanding of footlocks, understand basics of climbing
+• All Level Aerial Silks - Tying a knot, understanding of footlocks, understanding basics of climbing

-Intermediate Aerial Silks (coach approval required) - Consistent middle and side inverts, crossback straddle, hip key out of a knot, Russian and French climbs,
+• Intermediate Aerial Silks (coach approval required) - Consistent middle and side inverts with leg wraps, cross back straddle, hip key in the air, Russian and French climbs,

-Open Gym - You have attend at least one Introduction to Aerial Silks class at SDAA or you have prior aerial silks or hammock experience
+• Open Gym - You have attended at least one Introduction to Aerial Silks class at SDAA or you have prior aerial silks or hammock experience

-Ultimately our goal is to place you in the level that best suits your goals, development and success.
-Understanding the basics to aerial silks will set you up for success in the future.
+Ultimately our goal is to place you in the level that best suits your goals, development, and success.
+Understanding the basics of aerial silks will set you up for success in the future.
 If you have absolutely any questions or if you want to inquire about private aerial coaching/personal training - email sdaerialarts@gmail.com.